Live Feed from the Volcanic Eruption by Grindavik, Iceland

 Media outlets have various live feeds from the site of the eruption, showcasing the natural forces at work.
 We have gathered some of the best here below.
 Currently, the area is closed off to the public and can not be visited until authorities consider it safe to do so.
 Please respect the closure and check the SafeTravel website for updates.

-This is the seventh eruption in Reykjanes in just four years.
-The last one in Hagafell had been a disaster for the people of Grindavik, while the ones in preceding years had been tourist-friendly spectacles, such as the ones taking place in Fagradalsfjall and Litli-Hrutur.
+This is the ninth eruption in Reykjanes in just four years.
+One of the more recent ones, in Hagafell mountain, had been a disaster for the people of Grindavik, while the ones in preceding years had been tourist-friendly spectacles, such as the ones taking place in Fagradalsfjall and Litli-Hrutur.

 Iceland is famous for its incredible volcanic activity, partially earning it the name "The Land of Ice and Fire," but even so, momentous events like this are not as common as one might think.

-The lava flowing from the fissure is heading west, but is not expected to damage infrastructure such as the Blue Lagoon or Svartsengi Power Station.
+The lava flowing from the fissure is not expected to damage infrastructure such as the Blue Lagoon or Svartsengi Power Station.

 Reykjavik residents, who live over 24 miles (40 kilometers) away from the eruption site, could see the night sky light up as the eruption started.